 Emotional abuse is usually identified during evaluation for another problem, such as poor performance in school or a behavioral problem.
 Children who are emotionally abused are checked for signs of physical and sexual abuse.

-Physical abuse may be suspected when an infant who is not yet cruising (walking by holding on to furniture) has bruises or serious injuries or seemingly minor injuries to the face and/or neck.
+Physical abuse may be suspected when an infant who is not yet cruising (walking by holding on to furniture) has bruises or serious injuries or seemingly minor injuries to the neck.
 Infants who are uncharacteristically sleepy or lethargic are evaluated for brain injury.
 Abuse may be suspected when a toddler or older child has bruises in unusual locations, such as on the back of the legs and buttocks.
 When children are learning to walk, bruises often result, but such bruises typically occur on prominent bony areas on the front of the body, such as the knees, shins, chin, and forehead.

 Abuse may also be suspected when parents seem to know little about their child's health or seem unconcerned or overly concerned about a serious injury.
 Parents who abuse their child may be reluctant to describe to the doctor or friends how an injury occurred.
 The description may not fit the age and nature of the injury or may change each time the story is told.
 Abusive parents may not immediately seek treatment for a child's injury.